dalmura/infrastructure/sites/indigo/docs/INDIGO-CORE-1-WORKERS-EQ14.md

 ```

 Boot the 3x `eq14.16gb.amd64` nodes with the above USB, ensuring to boot from the USB.
 F7 from a locally attached keyboard will bring up the boot menu.

+TODO: Optionally wipe the existing NVME drive as Talos doesn't like an existing Talos install existing

 Once booted, record the IP Addresses that DHCP assigns from the SERVERS_STAGING VLAN, for example:
 ```bash